Tructivity/Tructivity-Blog/articles/structural-flexibility-vs-burnout/index.md

 - *Subjects & Teachers* — A database for organizing contact information and academic content.
 - *Grades & Absences* — A precise tracking system for analyzing academic performance.

+**Note:** Tasks, Events, and Homeworks modules supports recurring entries.

 ---

 ## Why Is Tructivity Your Best Investment in Productivity?

 - **A future-proof system:** You will never need to leave Tructivity.
 It evolves with you — from the classroom, to the meeting room, and all the way through the journey of parenthood.
-- **Unlimited adaptability:** You set the rules, and the app executes them with complete flexibility to serve your goals.
+- **Unlimited adaptability:** You set the rules of what you show and hide, and the app executes them offering you the complete flexibility to serve your goals.

 ---

 ## Available Now… and Everywhere Soon

 Tructivity is currently available for Android users on [Google Play](https://play.google.com/store/apps/details?id=productivity.tructivity.tructivity).
 Because we strongly believe in a cross-platform experience, we are actively working on a Windows release coming very soon. macOS and iPhone versions will follow, completing your unified productivity ecosystem.

----

-## Final Thoughts

-Tructivity is not just an app for students, and it is not designed only for parents.
-It is the productivity app that truly understands you — and adapts to the reality of your life, not the limitations of other productivity softwares.

 </div>